All Episodes

 That's right.

-Specifically the middle-aged female to elderly female, and specifically the mothers.
+I think J.D.
+Vance is good for the female vote, specifically the middle-aged female to elderly female, and specifically the mothers.

-I believe JD Vance is good for that vote.
+I believe J.D.
+Vance is good for that vote.

 And everybody's missing it and getting it wrong.